mattsacks/tmdbb/README.md

 ```

 [`yarn`](https://classic.yarnpkg.com/en/docs/install#mac-stable) is used to
 manage packages and run scripts.
-Once that's done, the dependencies can be
+Once that's set up, the dependencies can be
 installed as:

 ```sh